Xilinx/Vitis-AI/model_zoo/README.md

 ### Performance on VCK5000
-Measured with Vitis AI 2.5 and Vitis AI Library 2.5

 <details>
  <summary><b>Click here to view details</b></summary>

-The following table lists the performance number including end-to-end throughput for models on the `Versal ACAP VCK5000` board with DPUCVDX8H running at 4PE@350
+The following table lists the performance benchmarks, including end-to-end throughput, for models on the `Versal ACAP VCK5000` board with DPUCVDX8H (4 PEs) clocked at 350MHz, and connected to the host CPU via a Gen3x16 PCIe host interface:
-MHz in Gen3x16:

 | No\. | Model                                | GPU Model Standard Name                               | DPU Frequency(MHz) | E2E throughput \(fps) <br/>Multi Thread |
 | ---- | :----------------------------------- | :---------------------------------------------------- | ------------------ | --------------------------------------- |